3.0 Using the University Purchasing Card

 Under no circumstances will an employee be paid an overnight travel allowance at the official station, base or primary residence.
 No meal allowance will be paid if the traveler remains in the city where his/her home or base is located.

-As established in the Code of Alabama 1975, 36-7-21, employees traveling within the state of Alabama to attend a convention, conference, seminar or other meeting of a state, regional, or national organization of which the state or individual is a dues-paying member may be reimbursed for their actual expenses for meals and lodging in addition to the actual expenses for transportation.
+As established in the Code of Alabama 1975, 36-7-21, employees traveling within the state of Alabama to attend or assist in hosting a convention, conference, seminar or other meeting of a state, regional, or national organization of which the state or individual is a dues-paying member may be reimbursed for their actual expenses for lodging (in accordance with Section 11.0 Lodging) and a per diem for meals (in accordance with Section 12.0 Meals) in addition to the actual expenses for transportation.
 In-state travel authorized under this section is subject to the same requirements as non-in-state travel for UA employees.